 Or severance of relationships that create conflicts.

-If the Reviewer is unable to devise an acceptable management plan, the Reviewer will submit the disclosure and written comments about how or why the conflict is problematic to the Conflict of Interest Committee.
-The Committee will deliberate and determine a plan to manage, reduce, or eliminate the conflict or to determine if the project can be conducted at all.
-If the Committee determines that imposing conditions or restrictions that would be either ineffective or inequitable, and that the potential negative impacts that may arise from a Significant Financial or Reputational Interest are outweighed by interests of scientific progress, technology transfer, or the public health and welfare, then the Committee may allow the project to go forward without imposing such conditions or restrictions.
-The Committee’s recommendations shall be submitted in writing to the Authorized Institutional Official, the Reviewer, and the Investigator.
-If the Conflict of Interest Committee is unable to satisfactorily resolve the question of conflict, the Committee will notify the Authorized Institutional Representative for further review and possible communication to the sponsor’s appropriate counsel or contracting authority.
+If the Reviewer is unable to devise an acceptable management plan, the Reviewer will submit the disclosure and written comments regarding why the conflict is problematic to the Conflict of Interest Committee.
+The Committee will deliberate and determine a plan to manage, reduce, or eliminate the conflict.
+If the Committee determines that the potential negative impacts from a Significant Financial or Reputational Interest are outweighed by interests of scientific progress, technology transfer, or the public health and welfare, then the Committee may allow the project to go forward without imposing conditions or restrictions.
+The Committee’s recommendations shall be submitted in writing to the Authorized Institutional Representative, the Reviewer, and the Investigator.
+The Authorized Institutional Representative may still impose conditions or restrictions if it is deemed in the best interest of the institution.
+If the Conflict of Interest Committee is unable to satisfactorily resolve the question of conflict, the Committee will notify the Authorized Institutional Representative for further review and possible communication to the sponsor’s counsel or contracting authority.

 The Investigator has the right for a timely decision by all parties in the process.
 The time from disclosure to final resolution should not exceed 90 days.
 The Investigator shall have the right to appeal the decision of the Conflict of Interest Committee by submitting concerns, in writing, to the Authorized Institutional Representative.
 The decision of the Authorized institutional Representative shall be final.

-Sanctions for Non-disclosure
+Sanctions for Non-compliance

 As with any policy of Auburn University, sanctions shall apply for non-compliance with the Auburn University Conflict of Interest policy.
-The appropriate Deans (or designated Associate Dean for research) or Vice President shall utilize the standard disciplinary procedures set forth as a condition of each person’s employment with Auburn University.
+The appropriate Deans (or designated Associate Dean for Research) or Vice President shall utilize the standard disciplinary procedures set forth as a condition of each person’s employment with Auburn University.
 Other sanctions which might be imposed include but are not limited to:

-Prompt notification of the corrective action taken or to be taken to the sponsor
+Retrospective review and submission of a mitigation report to the sponsor.

-Freezing expenditures from involved accounts
+Freezing expenditures from involved Funds

 Terminating sponsored or other agreements entered into in violation of this policy